 Aarhus Street Food. is probably the opposite style of food compared to Michelin restaurants.
 Of course, that doesn’t make it any less tasty!
 When we visit a new place, especially on a city-getaway, we always check out the local street food options.
 They almost never disappoint, and that holds true for Aarhus as well.

 Located in an old bus garage, the place is as quirky as street food joints come.
 The outside courtyard is buzzing on a warm day, and we highly suggest you grab a pint of Carlsberg in the sun.
-The food here really runs the gamut from juicy burgers at The Burger, to delectable Korean cuisine at Bap, to all things Vegan at Plant Food.
+The food here really runs the gamut from juicy burgers at The Burger, to delectable Korean cuisine at Bap, or traditional Danish food at Grandma’s Kitchen.

 Whereas the smørrebrød and street food options are probably best suited for lunch, Restaurant KöD is a great candidate for dinner.
 The name literally translates to Restaurant “Meat,” and it is, as the name suggests, a steakhouse.

 It isn’t just any steakhouse, though, it’s probably the best in the country.
 The quality really is outrageously high, and if steak isn’t your thing, you could really go for the side dishes alone.
 The béarnaise sauce is out of this world yummy!